HappyFrowl/desktop-config/files/test.md

   - `umask 777` - restrict `rwx` for everyone
   - `umask  a-e` - remove default execute permissions for everyone

+## Access Control Lists
+- More granular file control than permissions
+- set access to one or multiple directories
+- `getfacl` - Get file ACL It outputs:
+  - file, owner, group, and user/group/other permissions
+- `setfacl` - set file ACL for a user or group specifically
+  - `setfacl -m u:username:rwx /path/to/file_or_directory` - give `username` read, write, and execute permissions to `file`
+  - `setfacl -x -all path/to/file_or_directory` - remove all permissions for all users.
+Same as `chmod 0000 path/to/file_or_directory`
+  - `-b` - Remove all entries except standard permissions

   ## File ownership
 -  `chown` / `chgrp`